TruStory/protocol-docs/how-it-works.md

 ## Min balance required

-All users are required to have min balance of 50 TruStake to stake.
+All users are required to have min balance of 50 TRU to stake.

 ## Staking limits
 Users have limits on how much they can have staked on the platform at once (i.e. Pending stake balanace).
-Users start off with a limit of 500 pending TruStake.
+Users start off with a limit of 500 pending TRU.

-As users earn more TruStake on the platform, their staking limits increase, as per below:
+As users earn more TRU on the platform, their staking limits increase, as per below:

-- 10 total Earned TruStake: 1000 pending TruStake limit
+- 10 total Earned TRU: 1000 pending TRU limit
-- 20 total Earned TruStake: 1500 pending TruStake limit
+- 20 total Earned TRU: 1500 pending TRU limit
-- 30 total Earned TruStake: 2000 pending TruStake limit
+- 30 total Earned TRU: 2000 pending TRU limit
-- 40 total Earned TruStake: 2500 pending TruStake limit
+- 40 total Earned TRU: 2500 pending TRU limit
-- 50 total Earned TruStake: 3000 pending TruStake limit
+- 50 total Earned TRU: 3000 pending TRU limit

 ...
 And so on.